 Wow.
 Here we go.
 My wife and I have been praying and discerning this leap of faith for quite some time now, so I’ll fill you in on how we got to the point of moving our 3 kids to work with orphans in Liberia, West Africa.

 In January of 2017 I was hired on as one of Orphan Aid, Liberia’s first full-time employee.
 It was an exciting opportunity for me and it happened fresh off my first trip to Liberia in which was suppose to be a simple photoshoot trip for my friend and Founder of OAL, Daryl Roberts.
 On that trip I got to experience firsthand what OAL does to assist the children orphaned by war and Ebola.
 I still hear welcome songs from the children echoing through my mind, as I contemplate my very first trip.
-There faces so beautiful, but eyes that still hold a lot of pain.
+Their faces so beautiful, but eyes that still hold much pain.
 My objective for that trip was to help Daryl develop some digital content to bring back to share to his current donors and as well help with new fundraising projects.
 My mind was spinning to say the least.

 As I switched from photo to video I couldn’t get enough of the children’s faces.
 As I shot intently I could just imagine these images bringing light to their unfortunate situation, and in response people lining up to lend a hand.